niclaszll/valetudo-mcp/README.md

 - Get basic robot information (manufacturer, model, implementation)
 - Get the list of capabilities supported by the robot
 - Set the Valetudo log level (trace, debug, info, warn, error)
+- Control basic robot functions (start, stop, pause, home)
+- Locate the robot (plays a sound to help find it)

 ## Requirements